christopher1986/docker-ci/README.md

 ### Sonatype Nexus

 When Nexus is launched you will be prompted for an administrator password.
-This password is located in `/nexus-data/admin.password` file.
+This password is located in the `/nexus-data/admin.password` file.
 You can use `cat` to display the password stored in admin.password file which can be done through the following command: